-Onsite Week: The audit team leader will conduct an entrance meeting with applicable regional personnel upon arrival to help facilitate the review.
+Audit (Onsite) Week: The audit team leader will conduct an entrance meeting with applicable regional personnel upon arrival at the region to help facilitate the review.
 The team leader will coordinate with the region being audited for any support needed to facilitate the onsite week efficiently and effectively, such as space, access, personnel availability, and connectivity requirements.
-Additional visits to the regional office may be scheduled if necessary to meet the objectives of the ROP implementation audit, but efforts should be made to limit the to one week.
+Additional visits to the regional office may be scheduled if necessary to meet the objectives of the ROP implementation audit, but efforts should be made to limit the onsite portion of the audit to one week.

-Objective Evaluation Standards: The team will evaluate the standardized implementation audit items in terms of objective performance ratings (meets/does not meet current requirements in ROP governance documents), reflecting the effectiveness of delegated ROP functions within the region under audit. , the regional audit team member will provide amplifying information on whether the audited region’s approach to ROP implementation in each area is uniform with other regions. the audit, should any clarification be required from the NRR program office regarding ROP implementation or ROP governance documents, it will be noted and included in the final report.
+Objective Evaluation Standards: The audit team will evaluate the standardized implementation audit items in terms of objective performance ratings (meets/does not meet current requirements in ROP governance documents), reflecting the effectiveness of delegated ROP functions within the region under audit.
+When practical, the regional audit team member will provide amplifying information on whether the audited region’s approach to ROP implementation in each area is uniform with other regions.
+During the audit, should any clarification be required from the NRR program office regarding ROP implementation or ROP governance documents, it will be noted and included in the final report.

 Exit Meeting: An exit meeting will be scheduled at the end of the ROP implementation audit onsite week to discuss the results.
 Throughout the onsite week, the team leader will discuss the team’s findings with the appropriate regional management.